wp-plugins/sell-media/readme.txt

 Please visit the Add Media -> Settings -> Payments page and double check all of your settings.
 Also, if you are using Paypal, you need to make sure you have [added your IPN Listener URL to Paypal](https://cms.paypal.com/us/cgi-bin/?cmd=_render-content&content_ID=developer/e_howto_admin_IPNSetup).

 Also, PayPal computers use IP ranges 66.211.*.* and 173.0.*.* and visit the IPN URL with NO User-Agent.
-Some web hosting companies have their servers set up to block incoming pings when the User-Agent is not explicityly set (as is the case with Paypal's IPN).
+Some web hosting companies have their servers set up to block incoming pings when the User-Agent is not explicitly set (as is the case with Paypal's IPN).
 In this case, you'll want to modify your .htaccess file to override user-agent blocking with these address ranges.

 = What are license types? =